Livestream Link for 100th Anniversary Service: https://www.youtube.com/watch?v=57q9_Wxf9p8

 Logistics:

-Please note that the festivities will immediately continue with a picnic lunch, and there will be some music happening at that time as well….including a few opportunities for group singing.
-Please bring a picnic lunch along to the event.
+- Please note that the festivities will immediately continue with lunch, and there will be some music happening at that time as well….including a few opportunities for casual group singing.
+Please bring along a picnic lunch.

 We will share the full order of service at a later date.
 Please advise if there are questions or concerns.